marbl/meryl/documentation/source/reference.rst

 The default function is ``+`` and the default test is ``T``.

-A filter ``label:0101011`` needs to be special case interpreted to mean "the label equals 0101011".
+A selector ``label:0101011`` needs to be special case interpreted to mean "the label equals 0101011".

-A filter ``label:....011`` likewise should be special cased to mean "the label ends in 011".
+A selector ``label:....011`` likewise should be special cased to mean "the label ends in 011".

 Examples on 2-bit labels: